 We found the staff to be very friendly and helpful.

-replied to the discussion, Do you have an answer to this age old question? on the cruiseline forum.
+replied to the discussion, The Truth about Hurricane Hit Areas on the cruiseline forum.

-replied to the discussion, What's Your Favourite Mexican Port on the cruiseline forum.
+replied to the discussion, Island Princess - Wonderful Cruise! on the cruiseline forum.

-replied to the discussion, How Trump's win will affect Canada on the cruiseline forum.
+replied to the discussion, Celebrity Equinox - Perfect experience on the cruiseline forum.